Two specialists from Rush give the skinny on belly fat — and how to get rid of it.

 Q: You said earlier that exercise is a magic pill, but what about actual pills — weight loss drugs or supplements?
 Can't those help melt away the belly fat?

-Coming in the September issue of Discover Rush Online: the conclusion of this interview with Rasa Kazlauskaite, MD, and Sheila Dugan, MD, in which they talk about the role stress plays in belly fat buildup and how belly fat can lead to fertility issues in both men and women.
+Read part two of the interview with Rasa Kazlauskaite, MD, and Sheila Dugan, MD, in which they talk about the role stress plays in belly fat buildup and how belly fat can lead to fertility issues in both men and women.

 You Might Also Like …